Major construction kicks off to fix Germany's railway system – DW – 07/06/2024

 "The Riedbahn will be the initial building block of a high-performance network," says Berthold Huber, Deutsche Bahn's Director of Infrastructure.
 "Nowhere else in Germany is the infrastructure currently under more strain.
 Around 300 local, long-distance and freight trains travel along this route every day."

-There are regular disruptions on this route caused by defective switches, signal boxes or overhead power lines, due to disrepair.
-Almost every train on the Riedbahn route gets delayed, which affects rail traffic across Germany.
+This route sees regular disruptions caused by defective switches, signal boxes or overhead power lines, due to disrepair.
+These in turn delay almost every train on the approximately 70-kilometer-long (43-mile-long) Riedbahn route, which affects rail traffic across Germany.

 Delays and cancellations